zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 ### Container Group Profile (CG Profile)

 Managing multiple container groups is a crucial part of running large cloud applications.
-As of today, in order to run multiple CGs (Container Groups), customers need to provide relevant properties such as container images, the restart policy and other properties each time.
+As of today, in order to run multiple CGs (Container Groups), customers need to provide relevant properties such as container images, restart policy, and other properties each time.
 It  could result in duplicated effort and management overhead.

 To alleviate this concern, NGroups introduced - Container Group Profile.
 The container group profile (CGProfile) serves as a *template* for creating container groups with same set of properties.